Islam-Ossama/BI-amazon-sales/README.md

 - Total profit: ₹78.59M, with T-shirts contributing ₹39M.
 - Quarterly analysis shows a consistent increase in sales volume and amount throughout the year.
 - Size-wise profit distribution highlights M size as the highest contributor at ₹12.3M.
-- Power BI and Tableau dashboards were created to visualize these insights, including charts for category-wise sales, quarterly trends, and size-wise profit.
+- A Power BI dashboard was created to visualize these insights, including charts for category-wise sales, quarterly trends, and size-wise profit.

 ## Contributing